Two-Torsion Subgroups of some Modular Jacobians: Abstract

 \section{Abstract}

 We give a practical method to compute the 2-torsion subgroup of the Jacobian of a non-hyperelliptic curve of genus $3$, $4$ or $5$.
-It is based on the correspondence between the 2-torsion subgroup and the theta hyperplanes to the curve, and we use p-adic or complex approximations and lattice reduction.
-We use our method to compute the 2-torsion of the modular Jacobians $J_{0}\left( N \right)$ for $N = 42, 55, 63, 72, 75$ and verify the generalized Ogg conjecture for these values.
+The method is based on the correspondence between the 2-torsion subgroup and the theta hyperplanes to the curve.
+The correspondence is used to explicitly write down a zero-dimensional scheme whose points correspond to elements of the $2$-torsion subgroup.
+Using $p$-adic or complex approximations (obtained via Hensel lifting or homotopy continuation and Newton-Raphson) and lattice reduction we are then able to determine the points of our zero-dimensional scheme and hence the $2$-torsion points.
+We demonstrate the practicality of our method by computing the $2$-torsion of the modular Jacobians $J_{0}\left( N \right)$ for $N = 42, 55, 63, 72, 75$.
+As a result of this we are able to verify the generalised Ogg conjecture for these values.